 Please note the LEDs in the graph above are 2008 generation

-- With many of the better LED Aquarium Lights, the best amount of PAR/PUR “Blue” light can also be controlled.
+- With many of the better LED aquarium lights, the best amount of PAR/PUR “Blue” and “white” light can also be controlled.

 While 20,000K Fluorescent lights are popular and achieve reasonable results, many are not correctly applied, however similar can be said about the incorrect use of blue in LEDs either due to the amount of blue emitters or due to low quality emitters and/or drivers that produce too much blue without the essential red spikes.